 Experience Boise’s Exciting Nightlife

 Moving to Boise?
-Extra Space Storage has storage facilities through the Boise area that can help your moving process go smoother.
+Extra Space Storage has storage facilities throughout the Boise area that can help simplify your moving process.
 Find self storage near you!